Steak with Aminos-Lime Butter

 - Bok choy - Halve bok choy lengthwise and then rinse thoroughly in cold water in case any dirt got trapped in the stems.
 Drain and then chop.
 (Can be done up to 3 days ahead)

 - Make aminos-lime butter - Soften butter in microwave for ~10 seconds.
-Mash in the first portion of aminos, lime juice and green onions.
+Mash in aminos, lime juice, and green onions.
 If you like spice, add in a few drops of your favorite hot sauce.
 (Can be done up to 5 days ahead)

 - If making steak on grill: Preheat grill to 500F / 260C degrees.
 Clean grates and brush with some oil.
 Place steak over direct heat.
 Sear steak for ~4 minutes on each side with the cover closed.
 Move steak to indirect heat and cook until it reaches desired level of doneness.
 Medium-rare: 130F / 54C degrees (~3 minutes); Medium: 140F / 60C degrees (~6 minutes); Well-done: 160F / 71C degrees (~10 minutes).